alphagov/govuk-developer-docs/source/manual/cache-flush.html.md

 ## Purging a page from Fastly manually (e.g. if GOV.UK Production is dead)

-> **Note**
->
-> The following command *must* be run from one of the mirror boxes because we
-> restrict which IP addresses PURGE requests are accepted from.

-To purge content on the Fastly cache nodes, use the PURGE method against the URL you wish to purge.
+To purge content on the Fastly cache nodes, SSH onto a `cache` machine and use the PURGE method against the URL you wish to purge.
 For instance:

 ```sh
 $ curl -XPURGE https://www.gov.uk/bank-holidays